Deep Limits of Residual Neural Networks: Introduction

 The problem we concern ourselves with is the behaviour in the deep layer limit, i.e. what happens to $\bfK^{(n)},\bfb^{(n)},W^{(n)},c^{(n)}$ as $n\to \infty$.
 The results of this paper are theoretical and in particular ignore the considerable challenge of finding such minimisers.
 However, we do hope that a better understanding of the deep layer limit can aid the development of numerical methods by, for example, allowing PDE approaches to the minimization of $\cE_n$.
 Indeed, the authors of~\cite{kovachki18} view neural networks as inverse problems and apply filtering methods such as the ensemble Kalman filter which are gradient free.
 We note that theory is often developed for continuum models as it reveals what behaviour will be expected for large discrete problems.
 For example, the authors of~\cite{zhang18} analyse stability properties of continuum analogues of neural networks.

 In this paper we are not concerned with the actual numerical method used to compute the learning or training step, i.e. the method to compute minimizers of~\eqref{eq:learning}.
+However, for completeness we briefly point to some optimisation methods and potential pitfalls.
 Currently a variety of different methods are being used to compute the training step; \cite{vidal2017mathematics} gives an overview of various methods.
 One of the most popular ones is backpropagation~\cite{hertz1991introduction,zurada1992introduction,kung1993,hassoun1995fundamentals,haykin1999neural} using stochastic gradient descent~\cite{higham2018deep}.
 Since the minimization problem is not convex, any gradient descent method risks running into critical points which are not minima.
 In~\cite{dauphin2014} it is argued that in certain setups critical points are more likely to be saddle points than local minima and~\cite{lee2016gradient} proves that (under some assumptions on the objective function and the step size) gradient descent does not converge to a saddle point for almost all initial conditions.
 Moreover,~\cite{choromanska2015loss} empirically verifies that in deep networks most local minima are close in value to the global minimum and the corresponding minimizers give good results.
 In some cases it can even be proven that all local minima are equal to the global minimum~\cite{laurent2018deep}.
 These results suggests that the critical points of the non-convex optimization problem are not necessarily a major problem for gradient descent methods.

-Variations of gradient descent, such as blended coarse gradient descent, which is not strictly speaking a gradient descent algorithm rather it chooses an artificial ascent direction, have been explored in~\cite{yin18}.
+Variants of gradient descent, such as blended coarse gradient descent, which is not strictly speaking a gradient descent algorithm --- rather it chooses an artificial ascent direction --- have been explored in~\cite{yin18}.
 The authors of~\cite{chaudari18} show that the (local entropy) loss function satisfies a Hamilton-Jacobi equation and use this to analyse and develop stochastic gradient descent methods (in continuous time) which converge to gradient descent in the limit of fast dynamics.
 Outside of gradient based methods the authors of~\cite{haber18} apply an Ensemble Kalman Filter method to the training of parameters.